PizzasBear/templr/README.md

 ## How to get started

-First, add the russx dependancy to your crate's `Cargo.toml`:
+First, add the templr dependancy to your crate's `Cargo.toml`:

 ```sh
 cargo add templr